 What if a builder starts work prior to obtaining consent?

 If consent is not obtained and the person responsible for the work starts work that may affect adjoining land, the owners of that land should discuss the matters with the person responsible for the work to identify the extent of works and whether or not the works are notifiable events.
 The permit authority can be contacted to consider any enforcement matters that they may wish to investigate.
-If it was found that the builder did not obtain consent or a court order for a notifiable event, the affected owner may wish to consider lodging a disciplinary complaint with the Building Commission where the builder is registered under the Building Services (Registration) Act 2011.
+If it was found that the builder did not obtain consent or a court order for a notifiable event, the affected owner may wish to consider lodging a disciplinary complaint with Building and Energy where the builder is registered under the Building Services (Registration) Act 2011.

 Steps to follow if building or demolition work is likely to affect other land